-NOTE: The number of admissions is consistently higher than the number of patients because patients can be admitted to multiple programs.
+NOTE: The number of admissions is consistently higher than the number of patients because patients can be admitted to multiple programs or relapse.

-- The “other opioids” category includes prescription opioids and comprised 64.4% of all opioid-related admissions during Q3 2018.
-Heroin represented 34.8% of admissions, and methadone represented 0.8%.
+- The “other opioids” category includes prescription opioids and constituted 62.6% of all opioid-related admissions in Q3 2019.
+Heroin represented 36.9% of admissions, and methadone represented 0.5%.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that 121,000 Mississippians are in need of substance use disorder treatment services.
 Currently, our state does not have the capacity to provide treatment for all the patients in need.

-- During the third quarter of 2018, there were 3 pharmacy burglaries and 1 attempted burglary
+- During Q3 2019, there were 4 completed pharmacy burglaries and 3 attempted burglaries.